ActiveSolution/active-lab-iac2022/labs/terraform.md

 }
 ```

-With the KeyVault and the correct permissions in place, you need to tell the web app the name of the KeyVault so it knows where to look for it.
-For this, the app expects an app setting called __KeyVaultName__ to contain the name of the KeyVault.
-Unfortunately, the KeyVault resource already has a reference to the web app, so adding a reference from the web app to the KeyVault would cause a cyclic dependency.
-Because of this, you have to set the value "manually", using the same string as the KeyVault resource is using.
+With the Key Vault and the correct permissions in place, you need to tell the web app the name of the Key Vault so it knows where to look for it.
+For this, the app expects an app setting called __KeyVaultName__ to contain the name of the Key Vault.
+Unfortunately, the Key Vault resource already has a reference to the web app, so adding a reference from the web app to the Key Vault would cause a cyclic dependency.
+Because of this, you have to set the value "manually", using the same string as the Key Vault resource is using.
 Like this

 ```
-resource "azurerm_app_service" "app" {
+resource "azurerm_linux_web_app" "app" {
   ...
   app_settings = {
     ...